Lana has never been afraid of a challenge.

 It was therefore no surprise when she decided to join Lightfoot in 1999—a firm known for taking on the most challenging, high-stakes cases.
 Before joining Lightfoot, she served as a law clerk to the Honorable Sam C. Pointer, Jr., the former Chief Judge of the Northern District of Alabama.
 Lana’s civil litigation practice has evolved over the years to include environmental and toxic tort litigation, products liability litigation, pharmaceutical and medical device litigation, class actions, business litigation and employment discrimination.

 Lana has tried cases in both state and federal courts.
 She has experience in jury trials, bench trials, class certification hearings, Frye/Daubert hearings and has taken hundreds of depositions over the course of her career.
-With clients located all over the country, and ranging from large chemical companies to small businesses, Lana has practiced in a variety of jurisdictions, including Alabama, Mississippi, Kentucky, Ohio, Texas, Pennsylvania, Michigan and New Jersey.
+With clients located all over the country, and ranging from large chemical companies to small businesses, Lana has practiced in a variety of jurisdictions, including Alabama, Mississippi, Kentucky, Ohio, Louisiana, Florida, Texas, Pennsylvania, Michigan and New Jersey.

-In addition to her normal litigation practice, Lana serves as Associate General Counsel to a leading heavy truck component manufacturer/distributor.
+In addition to her normal litigation practice, Lana serves as Assistant General Counsel to a leading heavy truck component manufacturer/distributor.
 In this role, she manages all facets of the company’s legal and compliance matters, from day-to-day consultation to the most complex and significant pieces of litigation.